 that our lawyer volunteers may choose to answer.

 Only LawSpot administrators will be able to view the question directly as submitted by the user online.
 This is to ensure user anonymity to protect against the risk that lawyer volunteers could be conflicted out of answering some users' questions.
 At no point will a lawyer volunteer have access to identifying details about a user such as their email address.
 Lawyer volunteers will only be able to view a question once it has been vetted and anonymised by LawSpot administrators and categorised into the applicable area of law.

 No. You will need to re-submit a new question if you want to change a question you have already submitted.Can I comment on answers provided?

 Nope, sorry.
 LawSpot users can only post legal questions online - not general comments.
 If the answer given didn't quite address what you were asking, try re-submitting your question using different phrasing.
 Or if your question is too complex, we may recommend that you visit the community law centre closest to you, or consult your own lawyer.What if the lawyer gets it wrong?

 Yes – you must hold a current practising certificate in order to volunteer to answer questions for LawSpot.
 If you’re a lawyer interesting in volunteering to answer questions, sign up here.How do I sign-up to answer questions?

 Woohoo!
 We love it when peeps want to help!
 Just sign up here.Can I become a lawyer on LawSpot if I’m not in Wellington?

 LawSpot is currently being piloted in the Wellington region.
-This means that for the moment only lawyers based in Wellington can volunteer to answer questions, and only the Wellington Community Law Centre supervises the answers given.
+This means that for the moment only lawyers based in Wellington can volunteer to answer questions.
 But if you’re not based in Wellington and really want to help, please email us at email@example.com.How do I become a supporting partner of LawSpot?

 Easy.
 Just see our Partner with Us page.